AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_message_android.md

 - The message sender

     ```java
-    // The message sender calls addConversationListener to listen for converation events.
+    // The message sender calls addConversationListener to listen for conversation events.
     ChatClient.getInstance().chatManager().addConversationListener(new ConversationListener() {
                 ...
                 @Override
-                // Occurs when the all the messages in the converation is read.
+                // Occurs when the all the messages in the conversation are read.
                 public void onConversationRead(String from, String to) {
-                    // Add follow-up logics such as poping up a notification.
+                    // Add follow-up logics such as popping up a notification.
                 }
             });
     ```

-In scenarios where a user has logged into multiple devices, once the read receipt is sent from one of these devices, the server marks the unmessage on the other devices as read as well.
+In scenarios where a user has logged in to multiple devices, once the read receipt is sent from one of these devices, the server marks the unread messages on the other devices as read as well.

-#### Message read receipt
+#### Message read receipts

-Refer to the following code to implement read receipt for the specified message:
+Refer to the following code to implement read receipts for the specified message:

 - The message receiver

   You can send the message read receipt when entering the conversation:

     ```java
-    // The message receiver calls ackMessageRead to send the converation read receipt.
+    // The message receiver calls ackMessageRead to send the conversation read receipt.
     try {
         ChatClient.getInstance().chatManager().ackMessageRead(conversationId);
     }catch (ChatException e) {